Frank O'Hara & Marion Raycheba in China

 on how to attract foreign investment, how to retain key staff, and sales

-from out of town"; since I was from far out of town I suppose my expertise was
+out of town"; since I was from far out of town I suppose my expertise was

 beyond reproach.
 In any event, it went quite well.
 One of my suggestions was